HimanshuKhandelwal1/Machine-Learning/Regression/Linear Regression/README.md

 #Linear Regression
 Linear Regression is the most simplest and widely used technique in Machine Learning.
+It is the supervised Machine Learning.
 It represents the straight line that line is a prediction.
 The line looks like this:-

 ###    Y = bX + c